Tanzania

 News from the projects

-A climate project of the Moravian Church in Tanzania
+Friends of the Mühlacker church district launch volunteer program with the Moravian Church in Tanzania

 New videos of the Moravian Church's work in Mwanza, Kipili and Sikonge